sandipsah12/complete-sass-css-libray/readme.md

 This is a code along project for youtube tutorial on Sass.

-In this series of tutorials learn about Sass and build a mini CSS Library with Sass.
+In this series of tutorials we learn about Sass and build a mini CSS Library with Sass.

 ## Source